fox-archives/glue/README.md

 - Scripts are automatically copied to each project and stored in version control (Reproducible Builds / Transparency / Traceability)
 - Escape hatches to override or modify the behavior of any particular script
 - Written in pure Bash
-- Writen for speed (Uses subshells quite sporadically)
+- Writen for speed (Uses subshells quite sporadically (excluding the 'sync' command))
 - Configuration decoupled from traditional configuration locations

 Some detraments of Glue include